jimdavies72/tetris/README.md

 ## Reason: C# and Visual Studio WPF application Tutorial

 ### Description
-A tutorial describing the development of a WPF application usin C# and XAML
+A tutorial describing the development of a WPF application using C# and XAML

 This tutorial covers the follwing topics: